 It never fails.
 When you’ve got to get something done, you procrastinate until the last second or until it’s almost too late, right?
-Then you mentally kick yourself and ask “Why do I always procrastinate?”
+Then you mentally kick yourself and wonder “Why do you procrastinate?
+All the time?”
 Now you feel even more down on yourself, which is not going to help the next time you need to get stuff done.

 If you’re ready to learn why you procrastinate so you can identify the root causes and shift to being productive, then keep on reading!